 "Did they find anything... dangerous," I asked.

 Ritter shook his head and jacked a thumb at the pipes.
 "Naw.
 Fact is, I don't think they knew what the hell they were looking at."

 "Do you want to go on with the entries?"
 Mr. Handsome asked.
-"I think we've got what we're looking for.
-I mean this guy thought he could see parallel universes out of the corner of his eyes and a plant was some kind of interdimensional visitor."
+"I think we've got what we're after.
+I mean this guy thought he could see parallel universes out of the corner of his eyes and a plant was some kind of interdimensional traveler."
 He snorted derisively.
-"I mean if that ain't crazy I don’t know what is."
+"I mean if that ain't crazy, I don’t know what is."